WIDOW AWARDED 30 YEARS OF PAST-DUE SOCIAL SECURITY DISABILITY BENEFITS

-For Cecelia Frusherthe decision was personal.
+For Cecelia Frusher, this marks the end of a long and difficult journey.
 “This decision finally honors my late husband, and he deserves it.
 Marasco & Nesselbush walked with me through the unjust times until we turned it into justice, and never once did this firm lose their confidence or give up on my husband’s claim.
 For this, I thank them.”